 The result of the study suggests that the shape of your face can be used to identify healthy and unhealthy individuals.
 So, you may not be swiping left on Tinder because you find the prospective dates unattractive, but because you see them as potential health risk carriers.

 In fact, this is not the first study to look at a person’s face shape in relation to attractiveness.
 The University of Toronto conducted a study to determine a person’s financial stability (rich or poor) through facial cues.
-Another study was formed by London facial cosmetic surgeon, Julian De Silva, to create the “world’s most desirable face” based on facial contours, curves, angles and proportions of 1,000 female clients.
+Another study was formed by Melbourne facial cosmetic surgeon, Julian De Silva, to create the “world’s most desirable face” based on facial contours, curves, angles and proportions of 1,000 female clients.

 In conclusion, it has been identified that healthy facial skin positively influences a person’s perception of physical attractiveness based on another individual’s health.